 So, I took to Pinterest.
 There are a ton of ideas there, as you can imagine.
 When we saw the different projects, some were cool, others totally unfeasible.
 We opted for a sea shell wreath.
 In the summer months, we never had a wreath on our door so it was a chance to create a summery display for visitors.
 We had collected so many sea shells, we had to choose our favourites, which was also fun.
 Sitting in the shade, looking over their shells made them happy and calm.
-There’s something about sea shells that just make you relax, is there?
+There’s something about sea shells that just make you relax, isn’t there?

 If you would like to do a similar wreath, it’s pretty easy.
 It made me happy to see the completed project, looking very much like the high-end versions in stores, with all our collected shells instead.

 Here’s what we used:

 - A high-temp glue gun (and many glue sticks)

 - A role of rope

 - Leftover burlap ribbon I had from a previous project